Verdagon/Vale/docs/Generics.md

 which means we need some sort of "move ellipsis" operator and something to check the bounds on each T.

-Alas, that's likely too much work for now, we'll have to disable tuples and come back to them.
+Alas, that's likely too much work for now, we'll have to fall back to having a two-element tuple and come back to them.

 # Lambdas Are Generic Templates (LAGT)